Can Glaze and Underglaze Be Mixed?

 Engobes and Glazes

-It’s not guaranteed that the result will be free from errors, and you’ll have to fire a couple of batches with varying consistencies.
+It’s not guaranteed that the result will be error-free, and you’ll have to run a couple of batches with varying consistencies.
 Maybe you’ll obtain a unique, sort of abstract design.

 Mixing Slips and Underglazes